paidiver/paidiverpy/README.dev.md

     ```bash
     conda init

     # Command to restart the terminal.
-This command may not be necessary if mamba init has already been successfully run before
+This command may not be necessary if conda init has already been successfully run before
     exec bash

     conda env create -f environment.yml